WormBase/website-public/README.md

 This problem seems to show up occasionally, when I modify the wormbase_local.conf while the server is running.
 Try `make dev-down` and then `make dev`, and repeat a few times until the problem resolves itself.

-(Experimental) Development environment - Local option
+Development environment - Local option (experimental)
 --------------------------------------------------------

 If a local development environment is preferred, this option would allow you to